 Investors are increasingly considering environmental, social and governance factors alongside traditional financial risks.
-But many balk at using ESG criteria for emerging markets, worried this limits opportunities or potential returns, as Bryan Carter explains in this edition of The Intelligence Report.
+But many balk at using ESG criteria for emerging markets, worried this limits opportunities or potential returns, as we explain in this edition of The Intelligence Report.

 - There are opportunities in ‘long-term improvers‘ as these emerging markets (EMs) need investment for growth, jobs and stronger foundations

 - Selectivity is key: EMs include those improving living standards, policy frameworks and democracy, but also those ignoring pollution controls, facing growing social tensions or institutions in crisis

 - For investors, an approach oriented on environmental, social and governance (ESG) criteria fits with ethical investing, a long-term stance and risk mitigation

 - Blending alpha potential and an ESG ranking can produce a ESG-tilted portfolio without limiting diversification or the alpha set

 Just a decade ago, most EM countries facing fragile political, social or economic situations were low-income.
 Now, metrics such as human development indices are showing significant progress, enabling many countries to advance to middle-income status.
 Looking ahead, some of the poorest countries with the lowest ESG scores may in fact record the largest improvements.
 That could make investing in their debt an attractive opportunity.

 Without question, many EM countries are departing from a low(er) base.
 That provides many with ‘low-hanging fruit’ – areas that can be improved relatively easily.
 These fields include ESG aspects such as greater environmental efficiencies (the ‘E’ of ESG), safeguarding social goods (the ‘S’) and improving institutions of government (the ‘G’).
 These are precisely the countries that are most in need of long-term responsible investment to stimulate economic growth, create jobs and strengthen their economic foundations.